Enforce HTTP RFC compliance

 set appfw settings –malformedReqAction block

 To display malformed request action settings, enter the following command:

 show appfw settings

-To block or bypass invalid non-RFC compliant HTTP requests by using the Citrix ADC GUI
+To block or bypass invalid non-RFC complaint HTTP requests by using the Citrix ADC GUI

 - Navigate to Security > Citrix Web App Firewall.